 Abuse of public records is a class 1 misdemeanor.
 The penalties abuse of public records in Colorado include 6 to 18 months in jail and a fine from $500 to $5,000.

 The crime of obstructing government operations involves intentionally obstructing, impairing, or hindering a governmental function by a public servant.
 This includes using threats of violence, force, physical interference, or obstacles.6

 Not all incidents of obstructing a public servant is a crime.
 It is an affirmative defense where:

 - The public servant was engaged in an unlawful action;

 - The obstruction, impairment, or hindrance was of the making of an arrest;

 - The obstruction, impairment, or hindrance of a governmental function was by lawful activities in connection with a labor dispute with the government.7

 Obstructing government operations is a class 3 misdemeanor.
 If found guilty of obstructing government operations, the penalties include up to six months in jail and a fine of $50 to $750.

 Compounding involves taking money in exchange for not reporting a crime or not seeking prosecution.
 Under C.R.S.
-18-8-108, compounding is the acceptance or agreement to accept any pecuniary benefit in exchange for:
+18-8-108, the crime of compounding in Colorado is the acceptance or agreement to accept any pecuniary benefit in exchange for: